-There’s a long way to go in educating women about the realities of our milk supply.
-Plus, breast milk is inherently difficult to quantify and measure.
+There’s a long way to go in understanding the realities of our milk supply and communicating this to the public.
+Breast milk is inherently difficult to quantify and measure.
 But there are helpful indicators that can help us pinpoint when we might be experiencing undersupply (and what we can do to navigate it).

 What signs and symptoms can we confuse with low milk supply?

 Genuine low milk supply is very rare.
 However, there are behaviours and experiences that we can confuse with undersupply, including:

 Frequently feeding: especially in the first few weeks of life, babies can feed eight or even 12 times every 24 hours.
 Frequent feeding is actually a natural part of establishing a healthy milk supply, rather than being an indicator of undersupply.

 Soft breasts: it can take anywhere from three to 12 weeks for our milk supply to adjust to the appetite of our baby.
 During this time, our breasts may feel soft from time to time.
 As long as your baby keeps feeding frequently, you’ll produce the right amount of breastmilk.

 Sudden change in feeding habits: growth spurts or developmental leaps can cause an increase in hunger.
 If you notice an increased appetite, chances are your baby is experiencing healthy growth and development.

 Short feeding times: as long as your baby is reaching their growth milestones, this isn’t a reliable indicator of undersupply.

 How to tell if your baby is getting enough milk

 To put your mind at ease, it can be helpful to know what signs indicate your baby is getting enough milk.